Continuous dependence on the coefficients for a class of non-autonomous evolutionary equations: A problem of mixed type

 It is interesting to note that the latter system does not coincide with any of the equations discussed above.

-Our main convergence theorem deals with coefficients $\s M$ that live in space-time, recall the rough statement around equation \eqref{eq:n_eq} in Section \ref{sec:intro}.
-Going a step further instead of treating \eqref{eq:M_n}, we consider

-where $(\kappa_n)_n$ in $W_1^1(\R)$ is a convergent sequence of weakly differentiable $L^1(\R)$-functions with limit $\kappa$ and support on the positive reals.\footnote{The well-posedness of \eqref{eq:n_conv} is discussed in Section \ref{sec:app}.} Then it is easy to see that the associated convolution operators $(\kappa_n*)_n$ converge in $L(L^2(\R_{\geqq 0}))$ to $\kappa*$.
+Our main convergence theorem deals with coefficients $\s M$ that live in space-time.
+Going a step further instead of treating \eqref{eq:M_n}, we let $(\kappa_n)_n$ in $W_1^1(\R)$ be a convergent sequence of weakly differentiable $L^1(\R)$-functions with limit $\kappa$ and support on the positive reals.
+Then it is easy to see that the associated convolution operators $(\kappa_n*)_n$ converge in $L(L^2(\R_{\geqq 0}))$ to $\kappa*$.
+Moreover, using Young's inequality, we deduce that

+uniformly in $n$.
+Thus, the strict positive definiteness of in the truncated form from above follows from the respective inequality for

 Now, the product of a sequence converging in the weak operator topology and a sequence converging in the norm topology converges in the weak operator topology.
-Hence, the solutions of \eqref{eq:n_conv} converge weakly to the solution of
+Hence, the solutions of

-The latter considerations dealt with time-translation invariant coefficients.
-We shall also treat another example, where time-translation invariance is not warranted.
-For this take a sequence of Lipschitz continuous functions $(N_n \colon \mathbb{R}\to \R)_n$ with uniformly bounded Lipschitz semi-norm and such that $(N_n)_n$ converges pointwise almost everywhere to some function $N\colon\R\to\R$.
-Moreover, assume that there exists $c>0$ such that $\frac{1}{c}\geqq N_n\geqq c$ for all $n\in\N$.
-Then, by Lebesgue's dominated convergence theorem $N_n(m_0)\to N(m_0)$ in the strong operator topology, where we anticipated that $N_n(m_0)$ acts as a multiplication operator with respect to the temporal variable.
-Our main convergence theorem now yields that the solutions of\footnote{For well-posedness issues, the reader is again referred to Section \ref{sec:app}.}

 converge weakly to the solution of